 The Advanced Quantitative Methods (AQM) pathway of the South West Doctoral Training Centre is based at the University of Bristol.
-The competition for ESRC-funded +3 PhD studentships for academic year 2015/16 is open now until 5pm Thursday 12th February 2015.
+The competition for ESRC-funded +3 PhD studentships for academic year 2016/17 is open now until midday (12.00) Thursday 4th February 2016.
 All applications must be made online.
 For informal inquiries please email Dr David Manley.
 Applications from those able to obtain funding from other sources are also welcome.

 The AQM pathway offers +3 postgraduate research training in the application of advanced quantitative methods in the social sciences and health.
 The ESRC has designated AQM as a priority area, and the purpose of the pathway is to provide training and supervision that emphasizes quantitative methods to a higher level than is usually offered.
 Training includes a structured programme of core AQM courses and a fortnightly research and reading group.

 The AQM pathway is for social scientists who wish to learn advanced quantitative methods for secondary-data analysis, and apply these methods appropriately to answer particular substantive questions from their disciplines.
 This group includes social scientists interested in inter-disciplinary research involving the application of quantitative methods from one discipline (e.g. geography) to problems in another (e.g. economics).

 The AQM pathway is also for statistically trained researchers whose interests are more methodological.
 Projects may involve applying statistical methods used in other disciplines to social science problems, or developing novel statistical methods for analysing social-science data.
 Applications are welcome from those with backgrounds in statistics or other related disciplines.